mjung/publications/2015-09-30_MacSysAdmin_Cheeky_Munki/README.md

 I had the pleasure to present at [MacSysAdmin](http://macsysadmin.se/2015/Home.html) the Oxford Mac team's solution how to create an integrated package deployment workflow using Munki and the Casper Suite.

+### Abstract

+Mac bartending masterclass, featuring a delicious cocktail of the best in inventory and settings management, mixed with the best in package and patch management.
+Served chilled!

 ### Resources

  * [slides (pdf)](https://github.com/mjung/publications/raw/master/2015-09-30_MacSysAdmin_Cheeky_Munki/2015-09-30_MacSysAdmin_Cheeky_Munki-Marko_Jung.pdf)